earlmaq/mp_FinalProject/README.md

 Please ensure your code adheres to the project's coding standards and write tests for new features where applicable.

 ## License
-This project is licensed under the [LICENSE] - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements